 Competency-based interview questions and top scoring answers

-Let me now give you several example competency based interview questions and top scoring answers that utilize the Star Technique.
+Let now look at several example competency based interview questions and top scoring answers that utilize the Star Technique.

-Now, the first question is based on the competency of customer focus.
-Here we go.
+The first question is based on the competency of customer focus.

 Question: Tell me about a time when you provided excellent customer service.